iamlxb3/writings_on_NLP_ML/Paper/DDEC/literature_review/most_related_papers.md

-Title: Discovering New Intents via Constrained Deep Adaptive Clustering with Cluster Refinement [10/10]
+**Title: Discovering New Intents via Constrained Deep Adaptive Clustering with Cluster Refinement**

-Year: 2019

-Venue: AAAI

-Author: Lin, Ting-En Xu, Hua Zhang, Hanlei
+ID: 4910fec58496606b1723308c31e9faf53bee787b

+Has been read 5 times.

 Problem:  The definition of intents is versatile, the prior knowledge needs to be properly leveraged.
 Existing methods requires intensive feature engineering.

 Dataset: SNIPS, DBPedia, StackOverflow

 Contribution:

 1. The author purposed an end-to-end clustering method that is insensitive to the number of clusters.
 2. The method shows significant improvement on the above datasets compared with strong baselines.